vim/vim/READMEdir/README_dos.txt

 	set VIM=d:\editors\vim

-- If you have told the "install.exe" program to add the "Edit with Vim" menu entry, you can remove it by running the "uninstal.exe".
+- If you have told the "install.exe" program to add the "Edit with Vim" menu entry, you can remove it by running the "uninstall.exe".
 See ":help win32-popup-menu".

 - In Windows 95/98/NT you can create a shortcut to Vim.
 This works for all